Caicos Pine Yard TrailOld King's Road, Middle Caicos

 The Turks Islands of Grand Turk and Salt Cay, and South Caicos do not have suitable low-salinity wetlands and thus no pines.

 The casuarina (also known as the Australian pine) is common to many beaches and coasts in the country.
-Not a true pine, this invasive plant has taken over the dune vegetation on several local coasts, notably Cedar Point and link on Middle Caicos, Half Moon Bay Beach, Pine Cay and Joe Grant Cay.
+Not a true pine, this invasive plant has taken over the dune vegetation on several local coasts, notably Cedar Point and Wild Cow Run on Middle Caicos, Half Moon Bay Beach, Pine Cay, and Joe Grant Cay.

 An introduced species and rare throughout the country, the distinct and highly symmetrical Norfolk Island pine was once a popular landscaping choice on Providenciales and Pine Cay in past decades.
-A beautiful tree, mature examples of this evergreen often tower over the surrounding vegetation.
+It's a beautiful tree, and mature examples of this evergreen often tower over the surrounding vegetation, especially on older properties.

-Thought to have been introduced with imported Christmas trees, the threat from this scale has spread across the main islands in the country.
+It's thought that this insect was introduced with imported Christmas trees, and the threat from this scale has spread across the main islands in the country.

 Several approaches are being taken to counterbalance the disease that threatens the pine.

-A few strains of the Caicos pine have exhibited resistance to the scale, and large numbers of seedlings from these trees are being grown at the Government Farm on North Caicos.
+A few strains of the Caicos pine have exhibited resistance to the scale, and large numbers of seedlings from these trees are being grown at the Government Farm in Kew on North Caicos.

 The Caicos Pine Recovery Project, assisted by the UK Royal Botanic Gardens Kew and the local Department of Environment and Maritime Affairs (DEMA), is overseeing the crucial recovery of the pines, with good results.
 Caicos Pines are just one area of focus for international environmental groups.
 See Environment and Conservation for more information.

 Although a bit out of the way, it’s quite simple to locate the Caicos Pine Yard.
 Both Conch Bar Caves and the defunct Middle Caicos Airport are situated close by.

-When driving into Middle Caicos from the causeway, you’ll eventually reach the pine yards if you continue straight for about five and a half miles (8.9km).
-You should pass the turn for Mudjin Harbour and Blue Horizon Resorts, the junction with Conch Bar Village, the small power substation, the Middle Caicos Airport (MDS) and finally the caves.
-The final one and a half miles (2.5 km) of this route is unpaved.
+When driving into Middle Caicos from the causeway, you’ll eventually reach the pine yards if you continue straight for about 5.5 miles (8.9 km).
+You should pass the turn for Mudjin Harbour and Dragon Cay Resort, the junction with Conch Bar Village, the small power substation, the Middle Caicos Airport (MDS) and finally the caves.
+The final 1.5 miles (2.5 km) of this route is unpaved.